Best Traditional Taverns in Athens: A Local’s Guide

 Ag.
 Anargiron 19, Athens

-Nestled within the labyrinthine streets of the vibrant Psyrri neighborhood, Nikitas Tavern stands as a testament to tradition and culinary excellence.
+Nestled within the labyrinthine streets of the vibrant Psyrri neighborhood, Nikitas Tavern is a testament to tradition and culinary excellence.
 Established in 1967, this family-owned gem has been enchanting locals and visitors alike with its commitment to serving fresh, homemade delicacies.

 From the moment you step into Nikitas Tavern, the warm ambiance welcomes you like an old friend.
 The friendly staff, some of whom have been part of the Nikitas family for generations, adds a personal touch to the dining experience.

-What truly sets Nikitas Tavern apart is its dedication to crafting dishes with the finest ingredients and a passion for traditional Greek cuisine.
-The menu mainly consists of meat dishes, with a small selection of freshly cooked daily specialties to chose from.
+What truly sets Nikitas Tavern apart is its dedication to crafting dishes with the finest ingredients and passion for traditional Greek cuisine.
+The menu mainly consists of meat dishes, with a small selection of freshly cooked daily specialties.

-For a true feast, consider the beef patties – a carnivore’s dream featuring succulent meat seasoned to perfection.
-Pair it with a glass of local wine recommended by the knowledgeable staff, and you’ll find yourself immersed in a culinary symphony.
+For a true feast, consider the beef patties—a carnivore’s dream featuring succulent meat seasoned to perfection.
+Pair them with a glass of local wine recommended by the knowledgeable staff, and you’ll find yourself immersed in a culinary symphony.

 The charm of Nikitas Tavern extends beyond the dining room.
 The quaint outdoor seating on the side streets of Psyrri adds an extra layer of enchantment, providing a delightful setting for an al fresco meal under the stars.